Hyperseeker/flat/README.md

 * **More freeform mind-mapping software**.
 Add lines and arrows to create a whole another layer of functionality.

 * **Note-within-note hierarchical structure**.
 Storing notes within notes *ad infinitum* may be a viable solution for certain types of note-taking.

+# License

+The Unlicense.
+In short, it's in public domain, so do what you wish with it.

+For the sake of the world, do something *better* with it.